paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (4) The Director, in consultation with the Director of the Office of Government Ethics, shall issue regulations to carry out the authority provided in this subsection.
 Such regulations shall ensure that such authority is exercised in a manner that is consistent with all relevant ethical constraints and principles, including the avoidance of any prohibited conflict of interest or appearance of impropriety.

-**(z) Analyses and impact statements regarding proposed investment into the United States**
+**(y) Analyses and impact statements regarding proposed investment into the United States**

 (1) Not later than 20 days after the completion of a review or an investigation of any proposed investment into the United States for which the Director has prepared analytic materials, the Director shall submit to the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representative copies of such analytic materials, including any supplements or amendments to such analysis made by the Director.

 (2) Not later than 60 days after the completion of consideration by the United States Government of any investment described in paragraph (1), the Director shall determine whether such investment will have an operational impact on the intelligence community, and, if so, shall submit a report on such impact to the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives.
 Each such report shall—

-  (A) describe the operational impact of the investment on the intelligence community; and
+  (A) describe the operational impact of the investment on the intelligence community, including with respect to counterintelligence; and

   (B) describe any actions that have been or will be taken to mitigate such impact.

+(3) **Definitions.—** — In this subsection:

+  (A) The term “a review or an investigation of any proposed investment into the United States for which the Director has prepared analytic materials” includes a review, investigation, assessment, or analysis conducted by the Director pursuant to section 7 or 10(g) of Executive Order 13913 (85 Fed.
+Reg.
+19643; relating to Establishing the Committee for the Assessment of Foreign Participation in the United States Telecommunications Services Sector), or successor order.

+  (B) The term “investment” includes any activity reviewed, investigated, assessed, or analyzed by the Director pursuant to section 7 or 10(g) of Executive Order 13913, or successor order.

 ### Statutory Notes

 #### References in Text
 The Congressional Budget and Impoundment Control Act of 1974, referred to in subsec. (c)(6), is Pub.
 L. 93–344, July 12, 1974, 88 Stat.
 297. For complete classification of this Act to the Code, see Short Title note set out under [section 621 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim), The Congress, and Tables.

-The Foreign Intelligence Surveillance Act of 1978, referred to in subsec. (f)(6), (11), is Pub.
+The Foreign Intelligence Surveillance Act of 1978, referred to in subsec. (e)(6), (11), is Pub.
 L. 95–511, Oct.
 25, 1978, 92 Stat.
 1783, which is classified principally to chapter 36 (§ 1801 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1801) and Tables.

-Executive Order No. 13526, referred to in subsec. (g)(1)(G), is set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).
+Executive Order No. 13526, referred to in subsec. (f)(1)(G), is set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).

-The Goldwater-Nichols Department of Defense Reorganization Act of 1986, referred to in subsec. (l)(3)(C), is Pub.
+The Goldwater-Nichols Department of Defense Reorganization Act of 1986, referred to in subsec. (k)(3)(C), is Pub.
 L. 99–433, Oct.
 1, 1986, 100 Stat.
 992. For complete classification of this Act to the Code, see Short Title of 1986 Amendment note set out under [section 111 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section111&num=0&edition=prelim), Armed Forces, and Tables.

+Subsection (f)(3), referred to in subsec. (l), was redesignated as subsec. (e)(3) of this section by Pub.
+L. 119–60, div.
+F, title LXIV, § 6402(c)(1)(A), Dec.
+18, 2025, 139 Stat.
+1615.

-The Central Intelligence Agency Act of 1949, referred to in subsecs. (m) and (n)(1), is act June 20, 1949, ch.
+The Central Intelligence Agency Act of 1949, referred to in subsecs. (l) and (m)(1), is act June 20, 1949, ch.
 227, 63 Stat.
 208, which was formerly classified generally to section 403a et seq. of this title prior to editorial reclassification in this title and is now classified generally to chapter 46 (§ 3501 et seq.) of this title.
 For complete classification of this Act to the Code, see Tables.

-[Section 3126(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3126/1&num=0&edition=prelim), referred to in subsec. (t)(2), was in the original “section 606(1)”, meaning section 606(1) of act July 26, 1947, which was translated as reading “section 605(1)”, to reflect the probable intent of Congress and the renumbering of section 606 as 605 by section 310(a)(4)(B) of Pub.
+[Section 3126(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3126/1&num=0&edition=prelim), referred to in subsec. (s)(2), was in the original “section 606(1)”, meaning section 606(1) of act July 26, 1947, which was translated as reading “section 605(1)”, to reflect the probable intent of Congress and the renumbering of section 606 as 605 by section 310(a)(4)(B) of Pub.
 L. 112–277.

+Executive Order 13913, referred to in subsec. (y)(3), is Ex.
+Ord.
+No. 13913, Apr.
+4, 2020, 85 F.R.
+19643, which is set out as a note under [section 154 of Title 47](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section154&num=0&edition=prelim), Telecommunications.

 #### Codification
 Section was formerly classified to [section 403–1 of this title](./chapter-015-national-security.md#section-403-1) prior to editorial reclassification and renumbering as this section.

-In subsec. (q)(4)(B), “[section 109 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section109&num=0&edition=prelim)” substituted for “section 4(9) of the Federal Property and Administrative Services Act of 1949 ([41 U.S.C.
+In subsec. (p)(4)(B), “[section 109 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section109&num=0&edition=prelim)” substituted for “section 4(9) of the Federal Property and Administrative Services Act of 1949 ([41 U.S.C.
 403(9)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section403/9&num=0&edition=prelim))” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.

 #### Prior Provisions
 A prior section 102A of act July 26, 1947, ch.
 343, title I, as added Pub.
 L. 104–293, title VIII, § 805(b), Oct.
 11, 1996, 110 Stat.
 3479, provided there is a Central Intelligence Agency and described its function prior to repeal by Pub.
 L. 108–458, title I, §§ 1011(a), 1097(a), Dec.
 17, 2004, 118 Stat.
 3643, 3698, effective not later than six months after Dec.
 17, 2004, except as otherwise expressly provided.
 See [section 3035 of this title](./chapter-044-national-security.md#section-3035).